blynx/MarkupProcesswirePhotoswipe/readme.md

 You can deactiveate the automatic insertion of the script tags in the modules configuration.

-If you want to use eg. [require.js](http://www.requirejs.org) you can also activate that options.
+If you want to use eg. [require.js](http://www.requirejs.org) you can also activate that option.
 The photoswipe initiation script will be compatible then.
-Also you will need to initiate the galleries manually.
-An `init()` method will be exposed.
+Also you will need to initiate the galleries manually like above.

 ## Options And Configuration